lliendo/Radar/docs/internals.rst

 In case the Radar client is unable to connect to the Radar server it will wait a certain amount of time and try to reconnect again.
-This is repeated indefinetly if the reconnect option is set to True.
+This is repeated indefinitely if the reconnect option is set to True.
 It will try to connect after 5, 15 and 60 seconds (cyclically).
 This option is useful because after updating the Radar's server configuration you need to restart it and all connections are lost.
 Radar currently does not provide a reload mechanism.